 “I know this because much like Coil, I have ressources, except mine are of ethereal nature.
 Very little happens in this city without my knowing.
 With my allies, I rival the Circle of the Red Oath and the Sisterhood of the Pale.
 But tell me, what made you seek me out, what can I offer you?”

-“I want to become a sorcerer.”
+“I want to become a sorceress.”
 I admitted without dancing around.
 “Or rather I want to become a better one, I already have bound some creatures.”

 “Yes, the ghosts and the bogeyman.
 The latter is impressive for a novice.”